7 minute read

 If designing an effective, professional website that holds up to high user standards sounds daunting, that’s because it is.
-That’s why using a website builder, hiring a web designer, or enlisting a agency’s team of specialist can help improve your chances.
+That’s why using a website builder, hiring a web designer, or enlisting an agency’s team of specialists can help improve your chances.
 The better the resources, the better the website and the return on investment.

 So, how much does it cost to design your own website, hire a freelance designer or have a full-service web design agency do it?

 Website builders such as Wix, GoDaddy, and Squarespace make it sound like designing a website yourself will be a breeze.
 If only it was that easy!
 The truth of these builders is, you will likely spend a great deal of that rare commodity – TIME – on a website that will never even come close to hitting your traffic, lead or sales goal.

 Why?
 Because regardless of the DIY website platform you use, you will not have the sophisticated tools, knowledge or experience to maximize the website’s ROI.
 Doing so requires the in-depth expertise of a web design specialist who lives and breathes websites day in and day out, along with the technical resources that these platforms lack.
 Plus, Google and other search engines won’t show your site in their results without the proper search engine optimization (SEO).
 No visitors means no leads and no money.

 Did I mention that you only rent these sites?
 That’s right, you don’t own the site you built because they won’t let you transfer them to another web hosting provider when you don’t want to pay them anymore due to “proprietary coding”.